squigl300/WAD2-CW2-SQ/README.md

 •	Contact the administrators using the contact form.
 5. Admin users can access the admin dashboard to manage users and items.

-Contributing
-If you'd like to contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your forked repository.
-5. Submit a pull request to the main repository.
-License
-This project is licensed under the MIT License.
-Contact
-If you have any questions or suggestions, please feel free to contact us at squigl300@caledonian.ac.uk

 List of implemented Features

 1. User Registration: